Copy this photo ...

 They squeezed the smaller vehicles at each end of the boat, and then managed to get the three large dump trucks in the middle in a fan shape from the side ramp.

-The island is mainly farmland, with a sprinkling of waterfront homes.
+The island is mainly farmland, forest and marsh, with a sprinkling of waterfront homes.
 The eastern tip has good views back to Kingston.
 The land on the tip itself is a nature reserve, with unfriendly signs to keep out casual visitors.

 So we drove around, but nothing inspired us to get on our bikes, and when it started raining we gave up and headed home.
 Going back, the ferry had 5 pickup trucks and a trailer from Wemp and Smiththe work crew going home for the day.
 It's a nice quite place to live or have a summer cottage, but the cost of getting materials and manpower to the island to build a house must be very high.